clearcare/policies/source/sections/08-auditing_policy.md

 * Performance problems and flaws in applications;
 * Improper alteration or destruction of ePHI;
 * Out of date software and/or software known to have vulnerabilities.

-This policy applies to all Cloudticity Add-on systems, including BaaS, that store, transmit, or process ePHI.
-This policy, and associated procedures, do not apply to PaaS customers that do not choose Cloudticity Logging Service.

 ## 8.1 Applicable Standards